mysterious-ranger301/py-jeopardy/README.md

 _headings.txt_ names the categories of the Jeopardy questions.

+NOTE: none of the headings can have special characters (-,+,", etc.)

 _qs.txt_ names the questions for each category

 Now this file (and _ans.txt_) in particular have a specific format you MUST follow in order to customize it: